paulbradshaw/MED7373-Data-Journalism/mapping/cartoshapes.md

 Now click on the second box - *TARGET* - and select the other dataset (it should be the first option).

 A third area now appears: *[3] Key columns*.
+This is where you identify the two columns that you want to match the two datasets on.

 Click on *SOURCE COLUMN* and select the column from the source dataset which contains the name or code for the area (e.g. "Constituency" or "ONS code").

-Click on
+Next, click on the *TARGET COLUMN* box underneath, and select the column from the *other* dataset which contains the *same* data.

+Finally, you come to *[4] Output data: SELECT THE DATA YOU WANT TO KEEP*.
+This allows you to specify whether you want to use all columns from both datasets, or only some.

+The first box here is *GEOMETRY FROM*.
+Make sure this specifies the data that contains the geometry (shapes).

+The second box is *SOURCE DATA*.
+Click on this and you will bring up a list of all the fields from the 'source' dataset.
+The simplest option here is to click *ALL* in the upper right corner, or you can manually select the columns you want to keep.

+The third box is *TARGET DATA*.
+Repeat the process again for the other dataset.

+Once you're done, click *APPLY*

+Now when you shift to the *STYLE* tab you should be able to style the colour of each shape based on one of the fields you kept.
+If you made any mistaks or need to go back, just switch back to the *ANALYSIS* tab.